kedacore/keda/README.md

 Interested to learn more?
 Head over to [keda.sh](https://keda.sh).

-## Governance & Policies

-You can learn about the governance of KEDA [here](https://github.com/kedacore/governance).

 ## Community

 If interested in contributing or participating in the direction of KEDA, you can join our community meetings.